 Step 5 – Lay EML Mesh Every 2 Courses

-At this point, put a layer of mortar along the whole wall and piers, and lay a length of reinforcing mesh along the wall – embedding it in the mortar.
-You can then add another two courses of block, again building piers first then fitting the screen blocks in.
+You can then add another two courses of block, again building piers first then fitting the screen blocks between.

-Step 6 – Lay Blocks to Required Height
+Step 6 – Build Your Wall to the Desired Height

-You can build your wall up to 2m (6ft 6”) high, but don’t build more than four courses at once.
-Add a layer of reinforcing mesh every two courses, and allow the mortar to dry after four courses.
-Keep pointing up the joints as you finish each course.
+You have the flexibility to construct your wall up to 2m (6ft 6”) high, but it’s advisable not to exceed four courses at once.
+Integrate a layer of reinforcing mesh every two courses and allow the mortar to dry after completing four courses.
+Ensure to continuously point up the joints as you finish each course.